 A hundred more steps and you've got it.
 You've done it then, I told myself.

-Off to one side was Mount Baker, hovering on the northern horizon -- the glorious and brutal summit plateau of which I had already spent a total of five weeks -- with Mount Pilchuck positioned squarely between the two volcanoes.
+Off to my right was Mount Baker, standing tall on the northern horizon ~ the glorious and brutal summit plateau of which I had already spent a total of five weeks ~ with Mount Pilchuck positioned squarely between the two volcanoes.
 This is where I got my humble start.
 To the other side was Mount Adams in all its glory; better left for another story and another day.
-Then there was fabled old Mount St. Helens; the second major peak I had recently added to my life's bucket list of big adventure (22 days).
+Then there was fabled old Mount St. Helens; the second major peak I had recently added to my life's bucket list of big adventures (22 days).

-For now a long dreamt-of circle was about to close atop Mount Rainier; step step, inhale, plant the ice axe, step step, exhale, plant the axe ... step step, inhale, step step, exhale, just as General Ershler had told me how to do four years before.
+For now a long dreamt-of circle was about to close atop Mount Rainier; step step, inhale, plant the ice axe, step step, exhale, plant the axe ... step step, inhale, step step, exhale, just as Phil Ershler had told me how to do four years earlier.

 With the final setting of my boots upon the highest point in Washington State, once one of the scrawniest kids in all of North America had now proven those doctors wrong.
 There would be no life confined to a wheelchair for me, pals.
 No way.
 Screw you and your medical diagnosis.

 Exceptionally clear-headed while on my knees upon the snows of Columbia Crest, absorbing the silence and majesty of it all, a duo of yappy climbers messed up my chi as they ascended from a different route with the usual rope and clanking tackle.
 Hey, sshhhh.
 Quieting down as I gave them "a Clint Eastwood look" from the mountain's highest point, their leader handed me an awesome Nikon SLR.
 After taking a picture of them with the East Crater nicely framed in the background, I handed back his camera along with my own El Cheap'o brand Disposable.
 He snapped a picture of me, handed it back and down over the edge they went just like that.
 Thank goodness.